Nelson Henderson

-Nelson Faviell Henderson (24 September 1865 – 16 June 1943) was a rugby union international who represented Scotland in 1892.
+Nelson Faviell Henderson (24 September 1865 – 16 June 1943) was a Scotland international rugby union player.

-Early life

-Nelson Henderson was born on 24 September 1865, a son of the publisher James Henderson.
+Rugby Union career

+Amateur career

 He attended Dulwich College, Fettes College and Magdalen College.

-Rugby union career

 At Oxford University he played for the varsity fifteen and obtained his blue in 1887.
-In the early 1890s he played for London Scottish F.C.
+In the early 1890s he played for London Scottish.

+Provincial career

+He played for West of Scotland District in 1892, while with London Scottish.

+International career

 Henderson made his international debut on 20 February 1892 at Edinburgh in the Scotland versus Ireland match, which was won by Scotland.

-Later life
+Business career

 Nelson Henderson became involved in his father's publishing business, James Henderson & Sons, and became its chairman after his father's retirement in 1900.
 The business went into liquidation in 1920.

+Family

+Nelson Henderson was the son of the publisher James Henderson.